mpcq-network/mpcq-json-rpc-relay/tools/hedera-crosschain-bridge/scripts/README.md

 # Scripts

-This directory contains various scripts designed to streamline development and deployment workflows for the Hedera Crosschain Bridge project.
+This directory contains various scripts designed to streamline development and deployment workflows for the MPCQ Crosschain Bridge project.
 All scripts follow standardized practices to ensure consistency across different environments and use cases.

 ## Available Script Categories